Former Northwell Health urologist, Darius Paduch, pictured here after his...

 • He is scheduled to be sentenced Nov.
 20.

-Manhattan federal Judge Ronnie Abrams rejected the motion for a retrial, ruling that the prosecution's charges were legitimate and their case had been proven at trial.
+Manhattan federal Judge Ronnie Abrams rejected the motion for a retrial, ruling the prosecution's charges were legitimate and their case had been proven at trial.
 Paduch faces a minimum of 10 years in prison.

 According to the timeline laid out by the defense attorney, his client was supposed to receive a hard drive behind bars from federal prosecutors with evidence — medical records, letters, text messages and emails — from witnesses who had testified at the trial.

-The U.S. Attorney’s office sent the device on April 10, two weeks before trial, according to Baldassare and FedEx records provided in the filing.
+The U.S. Attorney’s Office sent the device on April 10, two weeks before trial, according to Baldassare and FedEx records provided in the filing.

-Jail officials told the court, according to the lawyer, that Paduch had received the hard drive on April 16, but he said he never got it.
+Jail officials told the court, according to the lawyer, Paduch had received the hard drive on April 16, but he said he never got it.

-Baldassare said that his client did not have access to the information throughout the trial and it wasn’t until Aug.
+Baldassare said his client did not have access to the information throughout the trial and it wasn’t until Aug.
 21 — three months after his conviction — that the hard drive was handed over.
 A package receipt from the Metropolitan Detention Center’s legal department attached to the motion for a retrial confirms the date he received it.

 "Dr. Paduch was robbed of the opportunity to participate in his own defense in this matter," Baldassare wrote in his motion.
 "Dr. Paduch’s testimony — had he been able to make a fulsome evaluation of the information on the Concealed Hard Drive — would likely have resulted in an acquittal.
 He was in the best position to explain the medical records, the medical treatment, and the communications.
 Absent this information, his decision not to testify was not fully informed of all the evidence in the government’s possession."